-Component failures in the field are costly and determining the cause quickly and efficiently can save millions in lost revenues and man-hours.
-Lambda uses state of the art equipment and advanced modeling techniques to provide a comprehensive failure analysis.
-Our technicians can establish the failure mechanism, calculate the stresses at failure, and provide a complete history of crack growth in the component.
+Component failures in the field are costly, so determining the cause quickly and efficiently can save millions in lost revenues and man-hours.
+Lambda uses state of the art equipment and advanced modeling techniques to provide comprehensive failure analysis.
+Our technicians can establish the failure mechanism, calculate the stresses at failure, and provide a complete history of crack growth in your component.

 Quantitative Fractographic Analysis